PolarSprings/Census_Data/README.md

 # Census_Data
-Using data visualization with pandas to summarize feature importance of various factors, from the UCI ML repo on Census Data for Adults
+Using data visualization with pandas to summarize the importance of various features, from the UCI ML repo on Census Data for Adults

 Part 1: https://nbviewer.jupyter.org/github/PolarSprings/Adult_Census_Data/blob/master/Adult_Census_Data_01.ipynb